rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 2. resolves the "coreos.com/rkt/stage1/enter" entrypoint via Annotations found within "/var/lib/rkt/pods/$uuid/stage1/manifest"
 3. executes the resolved entrypoint relative to "/var/lib/rkt/pods/$uuid/stage1/rootfs"

-In the bundled rkt stage 1 the entrypoint is a statically-linked C program found at "/enter" within the stage 1 ACI rootfs.
+In the bundled rkt stage 1, the entrypoint is a statically-linked C program found at `/enter` within the stage 1 ACI rootfs.
-This program enters the namespaces of the systemd-nspawn container's PID 1 before executing the "/appexec" program which then chroots into the specific application's rootfs loading the application's environment variables as well.
+This program enters the namespaces of the systemd-nspawn container's PID 1 before executing the `/appexec` program.
+`appexec` then `chroot`s into the ACI's rootfs, loading the application and its environment.

 An alternative stage 1 would need to do whatever is appropriate for entering the application's environment created by its own "coreos.com/rkt/stage1/run" entrypoint.